Why do I get an "Target IP Address is empty" error when I try connect to Speedgoat hardware from a standalone App Designer app?

 You will see this error if the IP address has not been properly defined in the app code.

-The standalone application by default does not define any targets.
-So when you define a target just with the command "tg = slrealtime", the address of the target is empty.
+The standalone application by default does not have any targets defined.
+So when you define a target just with the command "tg = slrealtime", a default target object is created where the address of the target is empty:

 To resolve the error, explicitly set the address of the target machine using the target object in the App Designer app source code.
 For example:

-where 192.168.9.5 is replaced with the IP address of the Speedgoat target hardware.
+where 192.168.7.5 is replaced with the IP address of the Speedgoat target hardware.
+Specify other custom settings such as 'userPassword' if applicable.

-IMPORTANT NOTE: In order to connect with the Speedgoat target, any standalone applications generated with MATLAB must be allowed to communicate through antivirus software or firewalls such as Windows Defender.
+In order to connect to the Speedgoat target, any standalone applications generated with MATLAB must be allowed to communicate through antivirus software or firewalls such as Windows Defender.
 See the following MATLAB answers for more info:

 More Answers (0)